dataviscourse/tutorials/lectures/lecture-git.md

 # committing again
 $ git commit -a
-[master 8437327] Front and back
+[main 2c30b11] Front and back
  1 file changed, 2 insertions(+)
 {% endhighlight %}

 At this point we have changed the file in two different branches of the repository.
 This is great for working on new features without breaking a stable codebase, but it can result in conflicts.
 **Let's try to merge those two branches.**

-The `git merge` command merges the specified branch into the currently active one. `master` is active, and we want to merge `draft` into master.
+The `git merge` command merges the specified branch into the currently active one. `main` is active, and we want to merge `draft` into `main`.

  {% highlight bash linenos %}
 $ git merge draft